naughie/rg-fancy.nvim/README.md

 # Install

-After `nvim-router` detects that all of dependencies, which are specified in `opts.ns` of `nvim-router` itself, then it automatically runs `cargo build --release` and spawns a plugin-client process.
+After `nvim-router` detects that all of dependencies, which are specified in `opts.ns` of `nvim-router` itself, are `setup`'d, then it automatically runs `cargo build --release` and spawns a plugin-client process.

+The first build may take a long time.

 Once spawning you can grep-search.